 Island Peak (Imja Tse) Gear List

-Island Peak (Imja Tse) is technically classified as a "trekking peak", but it requires much more gear than what you would expect from your typical "trek".
+Island Peak (Imja Tse) is technically classified as a "trekking peak, " but it requires much more gear than you would expect from a typical "trek."
 Why?
 Because you have to climb, not walk, to the summit of the 20,305 ft / 6,189 m peak.
 First things first, I paid 90,000 NPR (~$900 US) for my

 Mac’s Backpacking Gear List 2018 (v2.0)